polytimiD/Questionnaire-DietarySuppl/README.md

 Code for the analysis of questionnaire data for academic research work, concerning the usage of dietary supplements.

-*Implementation language: Python.
+- Implementation language: Python. -
-Libraries used: pandas, matplotlib, seaborn.
+- Libraries used: pandas, matplotlib, seaborn. -
-Dataset: 2-dimensional matrix of 25 questions, answered by 482 participants.
-Checkbox question options are separated by commas.*
+- Dataset: 2-dimensional matrix of 25 questions, answered by 482 participants.
+Checkbox question options are separated by commas. -

 - Type of data imput -
 The questionnaire includes closed-ended questions of the following types: dichotomous, multiple-choice and checkbox.